rolfn/texlive-dummy-opensuse/README.md

 openSUSE TeX Live packages without installing the real files.
 This makes it possible to install the original TeX Live distribution (http://www.tug.org/texlive/) without the overhead of the openSUSE packages.
-The "dummy-package" provides scripts in "/etc/profile.d/" for setting the correct paths of the TeX Live binaries.
-The installation path is assumed to be "/usr/local/texlive/YYYY" ("YYYY" means the year of the TeX Live release).
-In addition, the path "/usr/local/texlive/current" is supported (e.g. a symbolic link to the path with year).
+The "dummy-package" provides scripts in `/etc/profile.d/` for setting the correct paths of the TeX Live binaries.
+The installation path is assumed to be `/usr/local/texlive/YYYY` (`YYYY` means the year of the TeX Live release).
+In addition, the path `/usr/local/texlive/current` is supported (e.g. a symbolic link to the path with year).

 Install this package with: